DTomArt/slot-machine/README.md

 and then just use script:
 `npm run start`

+## Config
+You can configure the program changing 'config' object in 'src/index.ts' and changing virtual reel numbers range in 'src/reels.ts'.
+Default is based on actual machine slot documentation.

 ## Run example and explanation of results
 Example of result from the program is following:
 ```